 IPwe Analytics, IPwe’s Valuation Methodology

-For most of the scenarios stakeholders face, IPwe Analytics is an excellent tool to provide initial guidance and to refine & help more precisely define relevant areas for further inquiry.
+For most of the scenarios stakeholders face, IPwe Analytics is an excellent tool to provide initial guidance and to refine and help more precisely define relevant areas for further inquiry.

-Patent Quality (Q) process imitates the process that an expert would follow when asked to identify the set of the most important patents related to one or more patents describing a particular technology.
+The Patent Quality (Q) process replicates the methodology an expert would employ to identify the most significant patents related to a specific patent or technology area.

 IPwe operationalises this process by using a random-walk-with-restart (RWR) model***, which is a stochastic process on networks****, and in its simplest form computes for each network node the steady state probability that a random walker will end up on that node.